hongseok-yang/probprog17/README.md

 ## 1. Important Announcements

+#### [September 25 2017] 2D physics and program induction examples.

+These examples are available [here](https://github.com/hongseok-yang/probprog17/tree/master/Lectures/Lecture4). lecture4a.clj is a Gorilla worksheet for the 2D physics example, and lecture4b.clj is a worksheet for the program-induction example.
+To run the 2D physics example, you need to replace your project.clj file in the root directory of your anglican-user copy by the project.clj file from this repository.
+Also, you need to store the bounce.clj file under the src directory of your anglican-user copy.

 #### [September 16 2017] 1.
 No lecture on October 2.

 Since the government decided to make October 2 a holiday, there will be no lecture on that day.
 So, there will be no lectures on the following dates: